Farhana-Farhana/Vivado-Logic-Gates-Simulation/README.md

-# Verilog Logic Gates using Vivado
+# Logic Gates using Vivado

 This repository contains Verilog HDL implementations, testbenches, truth tables, and simulation waveforms for basic digital logic gates using Xilinx Vivado.